IGNF/odeon/docs/sample_grid.md

 ### Section sampler

-"sampler" contains information regarding the way the sammpling will be performed:
+"sampler" contains information regarding the way the sampling will be performed:
 * "input_file": a shapefile containing a list of shapes (avoid concave polygons)
 * "output_pattern": "../../odeon_test/*_regularsampling.csv",
 * "strict_inclusion": 1,